michaelroland/wdnas-dl2100-kernel/README.md

 ## GETTING STARTED

-All scripts are designed to be run on Debian 8 (jessie) either directly on the DL2100 or on any other *amd64* (x64, x86-64) architecture.
+All scripts are designed to be run on Debian 9 (stretch) either directly on the DL2100 or on any other *amd64* (x64, x86-64) architecture.
 The scripts will probably run on other Debian and Ubuntu versions too.
 Currently, no effort was taken towards cross-compilation.
 Hence, the requirement to build on an amd64